 You must not allow parents to innocently (or not so innocently) drive a wedge between you and your spouse.
 Some parents may seek to manipulate and control their child.
 For example, a father won't stop telling his "little girl" what to do.
 The husband may need to step in and explain to his wife how destructive this is to the health of the marriage.
 Boundaries limiting the amount of communication between father and daughter may need to be installed for the long or short term.

 Or a mother may be trying to call the shots with her son.
 The wife needs to explain carefully to her husband what she is observing.
 If the situation doesn't improve, there may need to be a cooling-off period where the husband minimizes contact with his mother and directs his attention toward his wife.

 These showdowns may be intimidating for either spouse, but boundaries need clarification.
 You may need to call on an older mentor for advice before you take action, but your allegiance must first and foremost be to your spouse.

 As your parents grow older, they may need your assistance.
 Again, approach this issue prayerfully as a team.
 Take as much time as you can to make decisions, especially those with long-term ramifications.
 Some choices will be very difficult, but in most cases, the health of the marriage must take precedence.
-Although you must consider the financial situation, too, a parent may need to live at a retirement center instead of with you, if the parent's presence will adversely affect your marriage.
+Although you must consider the financial implications, a parent may need to live at a retirement center instead of with you, if the parent's presence will adversely affect your marriage.